 If you choose the wrong flat iron, you could end up with damaged hair from uneven heat on the plates.
 The wrong type of plates can create split ends and can burn hair.

-Best Flat Iron for Black Hair Comparison Charts and Reviews
+Best Flat Iron for Black Hair Reviews 2017

 |Model||Product Name||Heat Settings||Plate Width||Dimensions|